mahcloud/mahcloud.github.io/_posts/2014-04-09-rails-app-deploy.markdown

 If you preorder his book, he'll let you view the draft so far.
 I don't want to give away anything that is in his book, so I'm just gonna skim over what I've learned.

+I deployed using capistrano.
+This will create the capistrano files:
+{% highlight bash %}
+cap install
+{% endhighlight %}

+To use capistrano you'll need to be able to ssh authenticate with ssh key instead of password.
+[Here][authenticate] is a great tutorial on how to do that.

 First, I needed to install unicorn as my rails server.
 This part was a lot easier than I thought it was going to be.
 After adding the gem and installing it, I just made a unicorn config file and ran unicorn.